RJHFMSTR/PofO_inference/README.md

-Parent-of-origin inference from close relatives
+PPParent-of-origin inference from close relatives